alexgo-io/alexlab-doc/product-features/self-service-listing.md

 <summary>Step 1.4: Advanced pool settings (optional)</summary>

-This step is optional, as you can keep the default settings.
-A brief explanation of each setting is explained below.
+This step is optional, as the default settings are usually sufficient.

-TODO:

-- `factor`:
-- `fee-rate-x`:
-- `fee-rate-y`:
-- `max-in-ratio`:
-- `max-out-ratio`:
-- `threshold-x`:
-- `threshold-y`:
-- `start-block`:

-For a more detailed treatment of the subject, please refer to the [ALEXGo Trading Pool documentation](https://docs.alexgo.io/automated-market-making/trading-pool) documentation.
+However, we recomend consulting the [ALEXGo Technical documentation](https://docs.alexgo.io/automated-market-making/trading-pool) before making customizations.
+If you have any questions, feel free to reach out via [Discord](https://discord.com/invite/alexlab) or [Telegram Channel](https://t.me/AlexCommunity).

 </details>